-A note about imperial and metric sized bricks; pre-1965, all bricks were manufactured in imperial sizes which vary but are most commonly 230 x 108 x 73mm or 228 x 108 x 68mm.
+A note about imperial and metric sized bricks; pre-1965 properties were built with imperial bricks, which vary in size but are most commonly 230 x 108 x 73mm or 228 x 108 x 68mm.
 You will find that if you own a period house, the bricks will be in one of the imperial sizes above or in a different but non-metric size.
 The standard metric sized bricks at 215 mm x 102.5 mm x 65 mm are sold in small quantities as stock items in many builder’s merchants but will not match a period property due to their size and should not be used on any facing brickwork.
-So, there is your first difficulty as a period home owner wishing to repair, alter or extend your property – you need a less common brick that would not be held as a stock item in a shop you can visit.
+So, there is your first difficulty as a period homeowner wishing to repair, alter or extend your property – you need a less common brick that would not be held as a stock item in a shop you can visit.

 For imperial bricks with 1cm bond, 56 bricks are required per m2 for a stretcher bond style.
 Header stretcher requires 73 bricks.
 The best way to assess quantities is to print out house elevations from your plans, then measure the square meterage of all wall surface areas minus any reveals such as doors, windows etc. Don’t forget to include chimneys and gables.
 Make sure you calculate this accurately and then get someone to recheck your workings.
 You may need to add on a few courses of bricks that are not shown on plans as they are under the ground – you need to ask your builder about this.
 Add on at least 10% to allow for wastage and breakages.
 Brick deliveries are costly because of the weight and dimensions of packs of bricks, and only whole packs are sold so you don’t want to be 200 bricks short at the end of the job and end up paying an additional £300 delivery for one pack of 500 bricks.

-You can do some initial research on suitable bricks by trawling the internet for bricks and finding brick manufacturers yourself or a brick retailers’ site such as https://www.thevictorianemporium.com/store/category/imperial-sized-bricks where a wide range of imperial sized bricks is sold.
+You can do some initial research on suitable bricks by trawling the internet for bricks and finding brick manufacturers yourself or a brick retailers’ site where a wide range of imperial sized bricks is sold.

 Getting samples and choosing a brick

-Once you find bricks you are interested in, any brick manufacturer may well ask you to go through a brick matcher or builders’ merchant and they will tell you who they sell through, if this is not how you have found these bricks.
+Once you find bricks you are interested in, any brick manufacturer may well ask you to go through a brick matcher or builders’ merchant and they will tell you who they sell through.
 You may be able to order samples directly from the manufacturer, the importer or through a brick matcher only.

 Samples are normally supplied free of charge – if samples are sent to you, your site address will be registered by the supplier of the samples/brick matcher which means only they can then sell you this particular brick.
 This stops other retailers undercutting them, and makes the job profitable.
 Once they register the site, you are tied to them.
 It is always worth trying to haggle on the first price you are given as bricks could make up a large proportion of your budget.